 United Nation’s Food and Agriculture Organization (FAO) recently released a report showing the scale of the humanitarian disaster Yemen faces.
 The report explains that the clashes caused the marketplaces to shut down in big cities, causing price surges.
 The operation coincided with the agricultural season, which is critical for food production, threatening the harvest and the necessary preparations for new crops.

-As a result of this, 11 million people face starvation and 5 million people aren't able to get their daily food needs.
-The statement says that 16 million out of the total 26 million Yemenis are being deprived of potable water resources and are in urgent need of humanitarian assistance whereas 850,000 children are suffering from malnutrition.
+As a result of this, 11 million people face starvation and 5 million people aren’t able to get their daily food needs.
+The statement says that 16 million out of the total 26 million Yemenis are deprived of potable water resources and are in need of humanitarian assistance whereas 850 thousand children are malnourished.

-Military Campaigns and Clashes Should be Stopped Immediately with a Country-wide Ceasefire
+Military Campaign and Clashes Should be Stopped Immediately with a Country-wide Ceasefire

 The lives of 26 million people in Yemen and their rights are much more important than the political goals of the neighboring countries.
 For this reason, it is imperative that the regional countries that started a race for power and influence in the region over Yemen stop this approach immediately.